donedgardo/blog/content/blog/persistence-refactor.md

     (.send handler out)))
 ```
 In the code above the `send-game-response` is responsible to generating the html for the game and sending the response.
-But instead, its doing a lot of things: its setting cookies, its persisting the game options and game, and its alos
+But instead, its doing a lot of things: its setting cookies, its persisting the game options and game, and its also
 generating and sending the html.
-He we are violating the Single Responsibility principle.
+Here we are violating the Single Responsibility principle.

 The fact that we are persisting the game on the output html logic, is rather odd.
 Once we want to add persistence to another output we would need to repeat all of this.